John and Jane reside in the Beaches area located in N.E. Florida.

 “Chaplain John”, as he is often called, has a diverse spiritual and educational background.
 John was reared as a Catholic in St. Matthew’s Parish.
-After his devout Catholic mother died while he was 10 years old, John began his Protestant experience while attending Jacksonville Episcopal High School; his interest in God was clear as he won the award for “Academic Excellence in Religious Studies”.
+After his Catholic mother passed from cancer while he was 10 years old, John was introduced to the Protestant faith while attending Jacksonville Episcopal High School; his interest in God was clear as he won the award for “Academic Excellence in Religious Studies”.

-After graduation, John attended Berry College where he had a profound life changing “born again” spiritual experience in January 1979; this event has been the foundation of his life and ministry.
+After graduation, John attended Berry College where he had a profound life changing “born again” and subsequent "infilling of the Holy Spirit" spiritual experience in January 1979; this unique event has been the foundation of his life and ministry.
 John joined a Maranatha Campus Ministry at Berry College and two years later transferred to Florida State University to found and preside over a new chapter of Maranatha Ministries, a full gospel outreach geared to reach college age students on their campus.
-FSU Coach Bobby Bowden allowed John to preach and show films to the football players in their compound and many of those players made of a sincere commitment to Jesus!
+FSU Coach Bobby Bowden allowed John and others to minister and show inspirational films to the football players in their compound; many of those players made of a sincere commitment to Jesus!

 After earning his B.A.
 Degree at FSU, John decided to attend formal Seminary.
-In 1983 he entered Columbia International University in S.C. where he met Jane from South Africa who was studying in their undergraduate program at Columbia Bible College; the two married in Johannesburg some six months later.
+In 1983 he entered Columbia International University in S.C. where he met Jane from South Africa who was studying in their undergraduate program at Columbia Bible College; John and Jane soon realized they were meant for each other, were engaged about two days later, and married in Johannesburg, R.S.A. about six months later.

 After Jane graduated with her B.S.
-Degree, they went to the Assembly of God Theological Seminary in Missouri to understand the Pentecostal perspective; John earned his Masters of Arts Degree and the couple returned to Jacksonville, Florida to seek the Lord’s direction.
+Degree, they transferred to the Assembly of God Theological Seminary in Missouri to understand the Pentecostal / Full-Gospel perspective; John earned his Masters of Arts Degree and the couple returned to Jacksonville, Florida to seek the Lord’s direction.

 John and Jane initially considered mission work in Nigeria with a large Ministry, “Christ for All Nations”, but after investing many months of time, energy and money in that pursuit, the Nigerian Consulate simply refused to grant a VISA.
 At that point, John recognized that the Nigerian endeavor was an “Abraham/Isaac” test (meaning God wanted to see if they were willing to sacrifice their lives for Jesus as this area was known as the “Missionary Graveyard” due to rampant disease, poor infrastructure & intense Muslim persecution).

-Happily, several friends confirmed that the Nigerian endeavor was an “Abraham/Isaac” test from the Lord, so after prayer, James 1:27 came to mind: “Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress, and to keep oneself unstained by the world.”
+Happily, several ministers confirmed that the Nigerian endeavor was indeed an “Abraham/Isaac” test from the Lord, so after prayer, James 1:27 came to mind: “Pure & undefiled religion in the sight of our God and Father is this: to visit orphans & widows in their distress & to keep oneself unstained by the world.”

 Five years later, Christian Compassion Ministries, Inc. (CCM) expanded into ministering in various Assisted Living Facilities.
 John regularly ministers to eight different congregations located in several different facilities such as Cypress Village, Ashford Court, The Windsor, Pablo Towers and Pablo Hamlet.
-Jane accompanies him when available as she is presently the full-time receptionist at Fletcher High School.
+Jane accompanies him when available.

-Without fear of the CT scan results confirming the masses of cancer in his lungs, John requested prayer and a friend simply prayed for healing.
-John then felt a tangible “heat” that others have said they also felt when he prayed for them.
+Without fear of the CT scan results, John simply requested prayer and a friend prayed for healing by laying on of hands.
+John felt a tangible “heat” that others have said they also felt when John prays for them.
 Many people who feel heat when receiving prayer actually get healed and John was excited to feel that sensation!

-John (plus Jane when available) also visit hospitals, rehabilitation centers, and personal homes.
+John also visit hospitals, rehabilitation centers, and personal homes.
 He is also “on call” to almost anywhere including middle of the night emergencies.
 One of their chief missions is to reach the elderly with the Gospel before they pass on and encourage everyone to build upon their relationship with the Lord.

-The Dawsons minister that the Jesus desires a personal relationship with His people rather than going through the motions of a form of religion.
-Fortunately, this mission has been successful and the Dawsons are able to bless a person’s passing with an “End of Life Celebration”.
-They often conduct a Memorial Service and/or Funeral of a member of one of their congregations upon death.
+The Dawsons minister that Jesus desires a very personal relationship with His people rather than going through the motions of a form of religious rules.
+Fortunately, this approach to the Faith has been successful.
+John and Jane often counsel people free of charge and the Dawsons are available to direct people in finding resources when needed and arrange help with various situations that arise in life.
+When a person inevitably dies, they offer to perform an “End of Life Celebration” and often conduct Memorial Services and/or Funerals as requested.

-Chaplain Dawson has been heavily involved in several large events such as serving on the Citywide Seniors Steering Committee for the Jacksonville Billy Graham Crusade, the Executive Committee and Coordinator of the first March for Jesus, and is a member of the Beaches Ministerial Association.
-He has been involved in fund-raising events for Alzheimer’s and other causes for the elderly.
-He also conducts renewal of marriage vow ceremonies for couples of fifty years or more.
+Chaplain Dawson has been heavily involved in serving on the Citywide Seniors Steering Committee for the Jacksonville Billy Graham Crusade, as well as the Executive Committee and Coordinator of the first March for Jesus.

-In the last few years, Chaplain John with his wife Jane have been increasingly asked to provide marriage counseling as their 30+ year marriage, along with the success of raising three children, has become a “neon sign” to people looking for proven and sound counsel!
+Chaplain John with his wife Jane have been increasingly asked to provide marriage counseling as their 38+ year marriage, along with the success of raising three children, has become a “neon sign” to people looking for proven and sound counsel!